WetRobot/cngmm/README.md

 # What's this for?

-You can fit and evaluate a character ngram model.
+You can fit and evaluate a character ngmm model.
 Evaluation of log probability mass function has been parallelised with OpenMP.
 Observed counts of ngrams are stored into an unordered_map of unordered_map objects --- no matrices involved.